🇦🇺 Australia

 Frequently Asked Questions

-Do I need a job offer before applying for skills assessment?+
+Do I need to work in Australia on a 482 visa before applying for permanent residency?+

-Which assessing authority should I choose—CPA Australia, CAANZ, or IPA?+
+Which assessing body should I choose: CPA Australia, CAANZ, or IPA?+

-Are you a Taxation Accountant planning to migrate to Australia?
+Are you a Taxation Accountant planning to migrate to Australia on a work visa?

 Book a free 30-minute assessment with our MARA registered migration agent.